digimuwi/MWA_csl/README.md

 The correctness of the presented CSL is to be validated via [validator.citationstyles.org](https://validator.citationstyles.org/), recommended by [Zotero](https://www.zotero.org/support/dev/citation_styles/style_editing_step-by-step), following the CSL specification of [citationstyles.org](https://citationstyles.org/) (links accessed 2024-11-18).

 ## Scope
-The expected scope of the CSL follow the citation categories defined by Gardner/Springfeld (p.
+The expected scope of the CSL follows the citation categories defined by Gardner/Springfeld (p.
 264-265).

 - [ ] Selbstständige Publikationen
   - [ ] Monografien